-The following is an explanation of the assumed learning requirements in the list of modules (HSC.2.):
+The following is an explanation of the assumed learning requirements in the list of modules (HSC.2):

-- a) The prerequisites of the modules are presented in the list of modules HSC.2 in the yearbook. - b) The module outcomes as well as assessment criteria are presented at HSC.26 in the yearbook (A-Rules 1.13 and 2.5). - c) Registration for year modules is done during the first semester. - d) A student may register for a module only after meeting the prerequisites as set out in the list of modules.
+- a.
+The prerequisites of the modules are presented in the module list in the yearbook. - b.
+The module outcomes as well as assessment criteria are presented at the end of the yearbook (A-Rules 1.13 and 2.5).

+- c.
+Registration for year modules is done during the first semester. - d.
+A student may register for a module only after meeting the prerequisites as set out in the module list.